silverstripe/silverstripe-elemental/README.md

 	    'ElementInternalLink' : 'Internal Link'
 	    'ElementExternalLink' : 'External Link'
 ````

-- Extra CSS classes can be configure in the yml config file.
-By default, the Image element comes with 3 optional classes:
+Extra CSS classes can be configure in the `YAML` config file.
+By default, the Image element comes with 3 optional
+classes:

 ````
 	ElementImage:
 	  css_styles: